Grantham: Richard Hornsby & Sons

+In 1910, Hornsby presented its chain-track vehicle to the British Army, which then bought four caterpillar tractors to tow artillery.
+At the demonstration, a British transport officer suggested putting armour plating and a gun on a Hornsby tractor, so creating some sort of self-propelled gun.
+David Roberts, managing director of Hornsby, did not pursue the idea, but later expressed regret at not having done so.
+Four years later, Hornsby sold the patent for its caterpillar track to the Holt Manufacturing Company of California, USA, for $8,000, having itself sold only one caterpillar tractor commercially.

+The Holt system was superior to Hornsby's, but the Hornsby transmission was what Holt really wanted.
+Thanks in part to this acquisition, Holt eventually became the successful Caterpillar Inc. tractor company.
+In 1918, Hornsby's amalgamated with Rustons as Ruston & Hornsby.
+In the 1920s, the company had its own orchestra in the town; the site was a diesel engine plant.
+During the Second World War, the company made tanks such as the Matilda at the Grantham factory.
+Ruston and Hornsby left in 1963 and most of the factory was taken over by a subsidiary, Alfred Wiseman Gears, which itself left in 1968.

 Barford's

-The agricultural engine and steamroller manufacturer Aveling and Porter of Rochester, Kent, merged with Barford & Perkins of Peterborough as Aveling-Barford Ltd in 1934, largely with financial help from Ruston & Hornsby, as both firms had entered into administration.
+The agricultural engine and steamroller manufacturer Aveling and Porter of Rochester, Kent, merged with Barford & Perkins of Peterborough as Aveling-Barford Ltd in 1934; this was largely with financial help from Ruston & Hornsby, as both firms had entered into administration.
 The new company took a former site of Hornsbys, naming it the Invicta works, from the motto on the coat of arms of Kent, which translates as "unconquered"; all Aveling & Porter machinery was brought from Kent by rail.

-During the 1970s Barford's was the town's largest employer, with around 2,000 employees.
+During the 1970s, Barford's was the town's largest employer, with around 2,000 employees.
 It initially prospered, but declined with the sinking market for large dumper trucks and road rollers.
 In 1947, its agricultural division, Barfords of Belton, developed the world's smallest tractor, the Barford Atom, weighing 177 lb.

 Now Barford Construction Equipment, it makes dumpers for construction sites, being owned by Wordsworth Holdings PLC, owned in turn by the entrepreneur Duncan Wordsworth until it went into administration in March 2010.
 A restructuring package resulted in ownership transferring to Bowdon Investment Group in May 2010.
 It is now known as Invictas Engineering.

 A trailer company, Crane-Fruehauf, moved into part of the factory from its former home at Dereham, when it went into receivership in early 2005.